-Interestingly, the age-dependence of A β deposition among CN subjects was reversed in AD patients, such that greater age was associated with lower levels of A β deposition.
-The reversal of the A β -age coefficient in the AD group compared to the CN group could be due to a survivor effect, such that older subjects with greater amounts of A β were too impaired (eg, MMSE < 18) to have been included in our study.
-Other potential factors, including an age-related change in PiB binding sites or affinity or a change in the production or clearance of $A\beta$,^{74,75} will require further study.
-Moreover, longitudinal observation over long intervals may be required to determine whether individual AD patients' levels of $A\beta$ decline over time, which has not been observed in longitudinal PiB data that has spanned 1 to 2 years.^{2,5,76}
+Interestingly, the age dependence of $A\beta$ deposition among CN subjects was reversed in AD patients, such that greater age was associated with lower levels of $A\beta$ deposition.
+The reversal of the $A\beta$ -age coefficient in the AD group compared to the CN group could be due to a survivor effect, such that older subjects with greater amounts of A β were too impaired (e.g., MMSE < 18) to have been included in our study.
+Other potential factors, including an age-related change in PiB binding sites or affinity or a change in the production or clearance of A $\beta^{74, 75}$, will require further study.
+Moreover, longitudinal observation over long intervals may be required to determine whether individual AD patients' levels of A β decline over time, which has not been observed in longitudinal PiB data that has spanned 1-2 years^{2, 5,} 76

-In summary, our findings provide support for the hypothesis that $A\beta$ is associated with local neurodegeneration in key nodes of a distributed network supporting memory processes, and that this process begins prior to clinically-evident cognitive impairment, but continues into the stage of clinical dementia.
-Longitudinal follow-up of these CN older individuals is ongoing to determine if the combination of $A\beta$ burden and volumetric loss is predictive of incipient cognitive decline, and progression to AD dementia.
+In summary, our findings provide support for the hypothesis that $A\beta$ is associated with local neurodegeneration in key nodes of a distributed network supporting memory processes, and that this process begins prior to clinically evident cognitive impairment, but continues into the stage of clinical dementia.
+Longitudinal follow-up of these clinically normal older individuals is ongoing to determine if the combination of $A\beta$ burden and volumetric loss is predictive of incipient cognitive decline, and progression to AD dementia.
+Acknowledgements: